 The mission of Case Western Reserve University’s Writing Program is to ensure that all students develop sophisticated communicative strategies through understanding their own writing processes, assessing the contexts and audiences for their ideas, and articulating their messages clearly, passionately, and persuasively.

-The Writing Program is committed to creating inclusive classrooms in which students and faculty are challenged to encounter differences (of background, of experience, of perspective, or of intellectual commitments) and to listen rhetorically and respond creatively, compassionately and thoroughly.
+The Writing Program is committed to creating inclusive classrooms in which students and faculty are challenged to encounter differences (of background, of experience, of perspective, and/or of intellectual commitments), to listen rhetorically, and to respond creatively, compassionately, and thoroughly.
 In our classrooms, we create “brave” spaces where people are respected and complex topics and concepts are addressed through critical thinking, ethical deliberation, and deep reflection.

 Commitment to Anti-Racist Pedagogy

 As writing teachers and scholars, we commit ourselves to anti-racist pedagogies; we commit to teaching critical thinking, ethical deliberation, and just argumentation in our courses; and we commit to reflecting on and using our positionalities and structural resources for promoting diversity, equity, and inclusion.
 Writing Program Resources for anti-racist pedagogy are available on the CWRU Writing Program Canvas Site.
 Suggestions for additions to this page or our pedagogical resources should be addressed to firstname.lastname@example.org.